-Imagine Idylwyld is a twelve month City of Saskatoon planning and design initiative for Idylwyld Drive.
+Imagine Idylwyld is a twelve month City of Saskatoon planning, transportation and design initiative for Idylwyld Drive.
 The purpose of Imagine Idylwyld is to develop a vision and conceptual plan to improve the function, safety, connectivity and quality of the roadway and public realm along Idylwyld Drive, between 20th Street and 25th Street East.

 Idylwyld Drive is, and will continue to be, a major north-south arterial corridor in Saskatoon and a key gateway into the City Centre for motorized vehicles.
 However, its current configuration poses a challenging environment for pedestrians to navigate, and divides surrounding neighbourhoods and districts.
 Improvements to Idylwyld Drive will help link the neighbourhoods and the business districts, making it easier for people to get around the City Centre and help define the street as a gateway by cultivating a sense of arrival.